SummaryRead the full fact sheet

 Coping with family friction as a mature age student

-When one partner decides to take up tertiary study, it can sometimes cause problems within your family.
+When one partner decides to take up tertiary study, it can sometimes cause problems within a family.
 It’s possible that your partner or your children may not be entirely happy with the time you spend on study.
 Your friends might find it difficult too.

 Suggestions for coping with family friction, if it occurs, include:

 - Make sure each family member knows why study is important to you.
 Resentment and arguments can arise if your family doesn’t understand your decision to return to study.
 Discuss their concerns, fears and misgivings openly to encourage communication.

 - Ask them to respect your at-home study times and avoid interrupting you.
 It may help to hang a ‘Study in progress’ sign on your door at these times, as a reminder.

 - Consider scheduling study time at your local or university library so that some of your study time is separated from the home environment.